outdreamer/build-a-cure-1/docs/reference/bio_system_analysis.md

     - many object types can be an interface in a specific system, in addition to standard abstract interfaces (function/metabolic interface, system/immune interface, structure/cell interface, communication/nerve interface)

+#### Limits

+	- boundaries:

+		- cortex: outermost layer of an organ
+			- kidneys, brain, lymph, adrenal glands, thymus have well-defined cortices

+#### Layers

+	- organ
+		- cortex: outermost layer of an organ

 ### Type interface